Canon 5D Mark IV vs Nikon D7500

 With 30.1MP, the 5D Mark IV offers a higher resolution than the D7500 (20.7MP), but the 5D Mark IV nevertheless has larger individual pixels (pixel pitch of 5.36μm versus 4.22μm for the D7500) due to its larger sensor.
 However, the D7500 is a somewhat more recent model (by 7 months) than the 5D Mark IV, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

-For most cameras, data on sensor performance has been reported by DXO Mark.
+For many cameras, data on sensor performance has been reported by DXO Mark.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under review, the 5D Mark IV has a notably higher overall DXO score than the D7500 (overall score 5 points higher), which gives it an advantage in terms of imaging quality.
 This advantage is based on 0.5 bits higher color depth, 0.4 EV of lower dynamic range, and 1 stops in additional low light sensitivity.
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Feature comparison: Canon 5D Mark IV vs Nikon D7500